ut-ras/Demobots-Polargraph/Demos/readme.md

 ***Don't*** click `Read SVG` while you already have a SVG loaded in.
 Having more than one at a time can result in bad paths.

-See [Troubleshooting](troubleshooting) below if you're having issues.

-# ---WIP PAST HERE---

-### Notes On SVG Files
+## SVG Files

-The vector to movement algohrithm is complicated, and to be honest, I'm no sure what file actually contains that code, So I've had to work out the following by trial and error:
+The vector to movement algohrithm is complicated, and to be honest, I'm not sure which file here actually contains that code...

+So I've had to work out the following by trial and error!

 - Only certain SVG's will work properly, they have to consist of vector paths only with a thickness of one pixel.
 - Don't use any "image to vector" converters online, its best to trace out the path of the drawing you want using Inkscape or a similar program.